domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 ASAP.
 As per.
 At the end of the day.
-Back to square one.
-Back to the drawing board.
+Back to square one/back to the drawing board.
 Bandwidth.
 Bearish/Bullish.
 Become a researh or science project.
 Best, <<insert_name>>.
+Black sheep.
 Bottom line.
+Break the bank.
 Bridge the gap.
 Call an audible.
 Challenges and opportunities.